mr-patil-mahendra/Vuln_Reports/README.md

 Each vulnerability report typically includes:

 - Vulnerability Title
-- Severity Level
+- Summary
-- Affected Endpoint / Component
+- Vulnerable Endpoint
-- Vulnerability Description
-- Impact Assessment
 - Steps to Reproduce
+- Payload Used
-- Proof of Concept (PoC)
+- Proof of Concept Request
-- Supporting Evidence / Screenshots
+- Impact
-- Remediation Recommendations
+- Recommendations for fix

 ---